aczire/LLM-Engineers-Handbook/README.md

 ### Data

-1. Collect data: `poetry poe run-digital-data-etl`
+1. Collect data: `poe run-digital-data-etl`

-2. Compute features: `poetry poe run-feature-engineering-pipeline`
+2. Compute features: `poe run-feature-engineering-pipeline`

-3. Compute instruct dataset: `poetry poe run-generate-instruct-datasets-pipeline`
+3. Compute instruct dataset: `poe run-generate-instruct-datasets-pipeline`

-4. Compute preference alignment dataset: `poetry poe run-generate-preference-datasets-pipeline`
+4. Compute preference alignment dataset: `poe run-generate-preference-datasets-pipeline`

 ### Training

 > [!IMPORTANT]
 > From now on, for these steps to work, you need to properly set up AWS SageMaker, such as running `poetry install --with aws` and filling in the AWS-related environment variables and configs.

-5. SFT fine-tuning Llamma 3.1: `poetry poe run-training-pipeline`
+5. SFT fine-tuning Llamma 3.1: `poe run-training-pipeline`

-6. For DPO, go to `configs/training.yaml`, change `finetuning_type` to `dpo`, and run `poetry poe run-training-pipeline` again
+6. For DPO, go to `configs/training.yaml`, change `finetuning_type` to `dpo`, and run `poe run-training-pipeline` again

-7. Evaluate fine-tuned models: `poetry poe run-evaluation-pipeline`
+7. Evaluate fine-tuned models: `poe run-evaluation-pipeline`

 ### Inference

 > [!IMPORTANT]
 > From now on, for these steps to work, you need to properly set up AWS SageMaker, such as running `poetry install --with aws` and filling in the AWS-related environment variables and configs.

-8. Call only the RAG retrieval module: `poetry poe call-rag-retrieval-module`
+8. Call only the RAG retrieval module: `poe call-rag-retrieval-module`

-9. Deploy the LLM Twin microservice to SageMaker: `poetry poe deploy-inference-endpoint`
+9. Deploy the LLM Twin microservice to SageMaker: `poe deploy-inference-endpoint`

-10. Test the LLM Twin microservice: `poetry poe test-sagemaker-endpoint`
+10. Test the LLM Twin microservice: `poe test-sagemaker-endpoint`

-11. Start end-to-end RAG server: `poetry poe run-inference-ml-service`
+11. Start end-to-end RAG server: `poe run-inference-ml-service`

-12. Test RAG server: `poetry poe call-inference-ml-service`
+12. Test RAG server: `poe call-inference-ml-service`

 ## 📄 License